Borrus-sudo/tinypages/README.md

 # tinypages

 tinypages is a Vite based SSG, using markdown interpolated with Preact components to build MPA websites tiny and fast!
-The main aim of this project is to leverage vitejs to provide a tight knit dev experience and optimize builds for prod
+The main aim of this project is to leverage vitejs to provide a tight knit dev experience and optimized builds for prod

 ## Features